Authors of section

 Power reamers

-Start with the smallest reamer bit, and serially enlarge the medullary canal with increasing diameter reamers until mechanical contact is made over an approximately 6 cm segment of the medullary canal isthmus.
+Start with the smallest reamer bit and serially enlarge the medullary canal with reamers of increasing diameter until mechanical contact is made over an approximately 6 cm segment of the medullary canal isthmus.
 The appropriate nail diameter, estimated from preoperative x-rays, should be large enough for strength and durability, and usually approximately 1.5 mm smaller than the final reamer bit.

 Hand reamers (non-cannulated)

-With the fracture reduced, the medullary canal is enlarged by serially passing hand reamers by increasing diameter.
+With the fracture reduced, the medullary canal is enlarged by serially passing hand reamers of increasing diameter.
 Once you feel loose bone contact of the reamer within the intramedullary canal for approximately 6 cm, the reamer diameter usually indicates an appropriate nail diameter.
-Advance the reamer until it lies at the desired location for the tip of the nail, usually just above the subchondral bone.
+Advance the reamer until it lies at the desired location for the tip of the nail, usually just above the subchondral bone of the distal tibia.

 It is important that the nail fits easily through the medullary canal, and if it does not advance readily, it should be withdrawn and additional reaming carried out.